 Going for a run?
 Let someone know you’re going.
 Take your phone with you.
 For me, I need to carry Smarties to treat low blood sugars while away from home or my hotel room.
-While on my last trip, I texted my fellow coworkers who were with me when I left and when I got back.
+While on a business trip in May 2019, I texted the coworkers traveling with me when I left and when I got back.

 That way, if I didn’t check in when I said I would, they would know something is wrong.

 Like I just mentioned, I’m on my company’s safety committee.
-One of my duties is to check the fire extinguishers and AEDs (automatic external defibrillators) every month.
+One of my duties (when I'm in the office, though everyone is WFH in 2020 now) is to check the fire extinguishers and AEDs (automatic external defibrillators) every month.
 This has ingrained a habit in me in which I check every single fire extinguisher I pass—even out in public on my personal time.

 And I’ve caught some things.